bmcgonag/Vector/README.md

 <a id="contribute" name="contribute"></a>
 ## Contribute
 I'm always 100% open to contributions from anyone willing to help out, learn or otherwise.

+## Contributors:
+Thanks to @johnzzzzz for his help in testing new releases, feedback, and great ideas for enhancements.